commenthol/configg/docs/documentation.md

 `NODE_ENV`, `HOSTNAME` and `NODE_APP_INSTANCE` are set per default from the environment vars or process arguments.

+Optional `plugins` define the plugins (node-modules) to load and run.
+This allows to load or change (decrypt) configuration options.

 **Extended Structure for an App**